nickjstevens/nickjstevens/content/post/2019/the-one-thing-book-review/index.md

 ## Accountability

 Be **accountable** not a victim of your own life.
 This is a very important concept and covered in a much more motivating way in [Extreme Ownership](https://www.goodreads.com/book/show/23848190-extreme-ownership) by Navy SEALs Jocko Willink and Leif Babin.
-In summary, take accountability for everything in your life and start owning your life.
+I've captured my own notes on [Extreme Ownership here](https://nickjstevens.netlify.com/post/2019/extreme-ownership-book-review/).In summary, take accountability for everything in your life and start owning your life.

 ## Overall